 Can I use your slides?

 Colleagues are welcome to use the slides for teaching purposes only.
 I have tried where possible to give credit to the original sources --- Please retain these credits.
 I welcome any suggestions, corrections, additions or revisions.
-Some of the material, particularly that on event-related designs needs some updating and improvement.

 Can I buy the book fMRI for Newbies?